 \section{Associativity Part I: Associativity 2-cells}

 The goal of these appendices is to study associativity coherence and well-definedness for composition in $\calB(\frakW^{-1})$.
 In Appendix~\ref{assoc1} we will construct the associativity 2-cells, based on an extension of Proposition~\ref{anytwosquares}.
 In Appendix~\ref{assoc2} we will show that these cells satisfy the coherence pentagon condition.
 In Appendix~\ref{well-defined} we verify that all composition operations are well-defined on equivalence classes.
+In Appendix~\ref{horcomp} we give a proof for the presentation, given in Section \ref{horcomppb}, of the horizontal composition of two 2-cell diagrams with pull-back squares for left-hand 2-cells and where the left 2-cell diagram is invertible.
 Throughout the appendices, we assume that $\calB$ is a bicategory and $\frakW$ is a class of arrows satisfying conditions {\bf [WB1]}--{\bf [WB5]}.

 Consider the 2-cells $\beta$ and $\gamma$ in Proposition~\ref{anytwosquares}.
 They give rise to a generalized 2-cell in $\calB(\frakW^{-1})$,